-This Arts Roundup calendar will be updated as new information is received.
+This calendar will be updated as new arts and entertainment information is received.
 Email firstname.lastname@example.org with your submissions.

 Everyday: Always available outdoors to experience up close and in person are the 20 works of art in the Wabash Valley Art Spaces Sculpture Collection in Terre Haute.
 The walk/drive activity is a great opportunity for those ready to get out of the house after months of self-isolation.
 Visit https://wabashvalleyartspaces.com/collection for photos and information on the Sculpture Collection, as well as a link to a detailed Sculpture Collection Walk/Drive Tour Map.

 • The Verve, 677 Wabash Ave., offers open comedy, 8 p.m., karaoke 10 p.m. every Sunday; open jazz, 7:30 to 9:30 p.m.
 Mondays.

 • Wayne Newton American Legion Post 346, 1346 Wabash Ave., will feature Wagle's Karaoke from 7 to 11 p.m.
 Offered every Thursday.

 • Terre Haute Moose Lodge 1009 offers bingo on Thursdays starting at 6:30 p.m.

 • Wayne Newton American Legion Post 346, 1346 Wabash Ave., will feature Front Page Karaoke from 7 to 11 p.m.
 Offered every Friday.